 - Age of the individual

 - Duration and frequency of the contact the individual may have with participants

-While Act 115-126 aims to protect youth athletes, Disabled Sports USA recognizes that our community served includes adults with disabilities who may also be vulnerable to abuse.
-DSUSA policy requirements reflect the need to protect both youth and adult participants.
+While Act 115-126 aims to protect youth athletes, Move United recognizes that our community served includes adults with disabilities who may also be vulnerable to abuse.
+Move United policy requirements reflect the need to protect both youth and adult participants.

-The chapter makes the final determination as to what constitutes “regular contact”, taking into consideration that grooming behavior takes place over time, and attempts to build trust and control over the victim.
-Chapters should also consider that situational abuse may take place with less frequent contact.
+The member organization makes the final determination as to what constitutes “regular contact”, taking into consideration that grooming behavior takes place over time, and attempts to build trust and control over the victim.
+Members should also consider that situational abuse may take place with less frequent contact.

 - Training and Education requirements for covered individuals on the topics of abuse and misconduct: (i.e. key volunteers, staff and contractors.

 - Criminal Background Check Policy

 - Sport Protection Policy, defining and addressing prohibited conduct